cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/cyr_dbtool.rst

     Create the database file if it doesn't already exist.

-.. option:: -o

-    Store all the output in memory and only print it once the transaction is completed.

 .. option:: -T

     Use a transaction to do the action (most especially for 'show') - the